Frequently Asked Questions

 What advice do you have for aspiring writers?

 You become a great writer through reading other great writers.
 If you don't read, I truly believe that your writing will suffer tremendously.
 So read, everything you can get your hands on.
-Also, read Stephen King's ON WRITING, Twyla Tharp's THE CREATIVE HABIT, and Steven Pressfield's THE WAR OF ART.
+Also, read Stephen King's ON WRITING, Twyla Tharp's THE CREATIVE HABIT, and Steven Pressfield's THE WAR OF ART, and Elizabeth George's WRITE AWAY.
 If those books speak to you, you have the soul of a writer and you should push on.
 Create good writing habits.
-Join the organizations like Mystery Writers of America, Romance Writers of America International Thriller Writers and Sisters in Crime.
+Join the organizations like Mystery Writers of America, International Thriller Writers and the Authors Guild.
 All these groups have arms for unpublished writers and are a font of great information.
+You can also read my Top Ten List for Unpublished Authors for more tips.